mjsyam/MiningMeaningOfName/README.md

 # MiningMeaningOfName
-Using Java to parsing string
+Using java to parsing string of name and mining the meaning of name using particular rules